huddaannaa/PrivacySearchEngine/README.md

 Extensive user testing has been conducted to evaluate the performance and privacy features of the meta search engine.
 Feedback from users indicates high satisfaction with the privacy protections and search results.

 ## VI.
 Conclusion
 As concerns about data privacy and security continue to grow, there is an urgent need for alternatives to traditional search engines.
-The proposed privacy-respecting meta search engine offers a viable solution, protecting user privacy while delivering effective search results.
+The proposed privacy-respecting meta search engine, https://got.ress.com/, offers a viable solution, protecting user privacy while delivering effective search results.
 Future work will focus on further enhancing the security features and expanding the search capabilities of the meta search engine.

 ## References
 1. [1] J. Doe, "Privacy Issues in Search Engines," Journal of Data Security, vol. 10, no. 3, pp. 45-56, 2020.